D4wnstar/aetherwisp/Material physics/Atoms/Experiments/Rutherford experiment.md

 In Rutherford's case, the central nucleus, distributed centrally, would have had a high enough charge to significantly deflect the incoming particles, creating an apparent distortion in the trajectory of the test particles.
 Most importantly, a test particle that happened to strike the nucleus itself would almost certainly _bounce_ off the nucleus due to gold being much heavier than helium (besides being anchored in a solid foil), thus resulting in trajectories that ended up striking the detector *in front* of the foil instead of behind.
 Such a measurement would be impossible in Thomson's model.

 The empirical results actually did record backwards hits resulting from helium atoms bouncing back, which consequently proved Rutherford right.
-It also confirmed his formula for [[cross section]].
+It also confirmed his formula for [[Cross section]].